-Governments often must spend money to fix problems that are pervasive in their societies.
+Governments often must spend money to fix pervasive societal problems.
 That, of course, is the job of a sovereign.
-The expenditures, however, take away from pork-barrel projects that help politicians get elected.
-So it is no surprise that governments try to recover money they spend addressing problems by suing companies that are unpopular among their constituents.
-Besides getting more money to spend on pet projects, these lawsuits also appeal to those who want to see the "bad guys" punished.
+Yet governments increasingly try to recover the money they spend addressing such problems by suing companies in industries that are politically unpopular.
+Besides getting more money to spend on pet government projects, these lawsuits also appeal to those who want to see the "bad guys" punished.

-The range of areas in which governments have tried this tactic spans the gamut of products and services.
-For example, mortgage companies faced lawsuits for allegedly causing a housing crisis by offering legal mortgage products.
-Lead paint manufacturers faced suits for alleged harms caused by children living in homes with lead paint.
-And pharmaceutical companies were sued because they made legal medications that drug dealers illegally used to manufacture methamphetamine.
+The range of industries in which governments have tried this tactic spans the gamut of products and services.
+For example, mortgage companies have faced lawsuits for allegedly causing a housing crisis by offering perfectly legal mortgage products.
+Lead paint manufacturers have faced suits for alleged harms to children caused by lead-paint exposure in century-old homes.
+And pharmaceutical companies have been sued for making legal medicines that drug dealers illegally used manufacture to methamphetamine.
 Courts soundly rejected all these claims because the governments failed to plausibly plead proximate cause.
 See Pet.
 19 (collecting cases).
 As one court said, the governments' alleged harms were "too remote, indirect and derivative with respect to the defendants' alleged conduct."
 Ganim v.
 Smith & Wesson Corp., 780 A.2d 98, 118 (Conn.
 2001).

-\ No party's counsel authored any part of this brief.
+^{} No party's counsel authored any part of this brief.
 No person or entity, other than Washington Legal Foundation and its counsel, paid for the brief's preparation or submission.
-This brief is filed more than ten days before it is due.

-But the First Circuit split from these other courts' holdings on proximate cause and held that Mexico could sue firearms manufacturers for the actions of drug cartels south of the border.
-This holding twists proximate cause so that it is no longer recognizable and violates due process of law.
-The decision also expands aiding-and-abetting liability in a way that will have implications far beyond this case and far beyond the northeast.
-This Court should grant review to ensure that proximate cause remains a part of any tort and that innocent parties cannot be held liable for third parties' criminal activity.
+But the First Circuit departed from these other courts' holdings on proximate cause and held that Mexico could sue firearms manufacturers for the actions of drug cartels south of the border.
+This holding distorts proximate cause beyond recognition and violates due process of law.
+The decision also expands aiding-and-abetting liability in a way that, if affirmed, will have disastrous implications far beyond this case.

+If adopted here, the First Circuit's reasoning could lead to almost limitless liability exposure for entire industries of manufacturers whose legal products are illegally misused.
+That would be a calamity.
+This Court should reverse to ensure that proximate cause remains a part of any tort and that innocent parties cannot be held liable for third parties' criminal activity.